JSC-4/uBlaze_UART_LED_Counter/README.md

    the Hello World Project (check additional comments).
 Add the new LED_Controller IP, right click the LED[15:0] port and click make external.
 8. Create a HDL Wrapper of the project and click Open Elaborated Design.
-In the top right drop down box, click floorplanning, change the LED ports voltage to LVCMOS3V3 and map the FPGA LEDs to the correct ports.
+In the top right drop down box, click floorplanning, change the LED ports voltage to LVCMOS33 and map the FPGA LEDs to the correct ports.
+Remember to save this constraints file.
-9. Run connection automation, validate the design, create a HDL wrapper (if not already created) and generate bitstream.
-10. Once bitstream is generated, go to file->export->export hardware and make sure INCLUDE BITSTREAM is checked.
+9. Generate bitstream and go to file->export->export hardware and make sure INCLUDE BITSTREAM is checked.
 11. File->Launch SDK
 ```